Does Revenue Diversification Actually Work for Nonprofits?

 If your organization has generated most or all of its operating budget from fundraising events and soliciting cash donations from individuals, should you branch out to pursue grant funding?
 Grant funding could be a good direction for your organization.
 However, you’ll want to factor in the following:

 Grant writing.
 Strong grant proposals are well written and reflect an understanding of the funder’s interests.
 Someone who writes well can be a good grant writer with practice, and someone with not-so-great writing skills—but who is very knowledgeable about the proposed project—can become a better writer.
 It’s doable to produce grant proposals if you have access to people who fit either of these descriptions: strong writing skills or a strong knowledge base.
-However, it can take time for them to master the art of grant writing.
-If you want to jump start your grant seeking, you may want to consider hiring a grant writer.
+However, it can take time for them to master grant writing.
+If you want to jump-start your grant seeking, you may want to consider hiring a grant writer.
 If you hire a grant writer, you need to be prepared for the costs, which can be steep depending on where you are located.
-In the United States, grant writers charge anywhere from $25 to $100+ an hour, which can quickly add up given that the average proposal can take 20 hours to produce.
+In the United States, grant writers charge anywhere from $25 to $100+ an hour, which can quickly add up, given that the average proposal can take 20 hours to produce.

 Another factor to consider is that you will need to pay the grant writer for their work before you know the outcome of the proposal.
 Related to this, grants cannot cover costs accrued prior to the award, so you cannot promise the grant writer that they will receive a percentage of any grants awarded as a result of their proposal writing.

 If you’re thinking of exploring grant funding, you will also want to consider the number of relevant grant opportunities for an organization like yours.
 Grant opportunities are not evenly distributed across all issues and geographic areas.
 You’ll need to determine how many grant opportunities exist for organizations where you are based and with similar missions..
 You may not have a good sense of this until you do some preliminary research, so the first step is to engage in prospect research.
-Prospect research is the term used for researching potential funders using tools like a funder database.
+Prospect research is the term for researching potential funders using tools such as a funder database.

 Is Grant Funding Going to Be an Option for You?

 It can be a good move to add grants to your organization’s list of potential revenue sources.
-However, you must have cash reserves to cover the costs of pursuing grant funding, as you will need to pay the grant writer with unrestricted funds, sometimes paying up to half the expected amount to retain the grant writer with the remainder due upon completion of the proposal.
+However, you must have cash reserves to cover the costs of pursuing grant funding, as you will need to pay the grant writer with unrestricted funds, sometimes paying up to half the expected amount to retain the grant writer, with the remainder due upon completion of the proposal.
 Second, your organization needs to be based in a geographic location and focused on issues of interest to grantmakers.
 If you can find only one foundation that looks like a fit for your organization, grant funding is probably not going to be a good option for you to pursue.

 PURSUING FUNDRAISING IF YOU ARE A GRANT-FOCUSED ORGANIZATION